IsabelleLebTay/Limited-amplitude/README.md

 # Limited Amplitude

-A Python package to apply limited amplitude to acoustic data.
+A Python package to apply limited amplitude to acoustic data from songbirds of the boreal forest of North America.
+Only for forested landscapes; not suitable for prairie, mountain, or wetlands.

 ## Description